GPII/universal/documentation/CouchConnector.md

 ### GET /reset-couch

-Restores the pouchDB instance with its initial data set, listening on port 8060 by default.
+Reprovisions the CouchDB instance with the initial data set, listening on port 8060 by default.

 On success returns a 200 status code and a message like: